 The table above assumes no exercise of the underwriters' option to purchase additional shares in this offering.
-If the underwriters' option to purchase additional shares is exercised in full, the number of shares of our common stock held by existing stockholders would be reduced to % of the total number of shares of our common stock outstanding after this offering, and the number of shares of common stock held by new investors participating in the offering would be increased to % of the total number of shares of our common stock outstanding after this offering.
+If the underwriters' option to purchase 850,000 additional shares is exercised in full, the number of shares of our common stock held by existing stockholders would be reduced to 39.94% of the total number of shares of our common stock outstanding after this offering, and the number of shares of common stock held by new investors participating in the offering would be increased to 60.06% of the total number of shares of our common stock outstanding after this offering.

-The number of shares purchased from us by existing stockholders is based on 7,245,900 shares of our common stock outstanding as of September 30, 2017, and gives effect to (i) the sale and issuance of 7,763,975 shares of our Series A preferred stock in October 2017, (ii) the sale and issuance of 4,792,716 shares of Series B preferred stock in November 2017 and (iii) the automatic conversion of all outstanding shares of our preferred stock into an aggregate of 20,320,667 shares of common stock upon the closing of this offering, and excludes:
+The number of shares purchased from us by existing stockholders is based on 5,659,089 shares of our common stock outstanding as of September 30, 2017, and gives effect to (i) the sale and issuance of 7,763,975 shares of our Series A preferred stock in October 2017, (ii) the sale and issuance of 4,792,716 shares of Series B preferred stock in November 2017 and (iii) the automatic conversion of all outstanding shares of our preferred stock into an aggregate of 15,870,559 shares of common stock upon the closing of this offering, and excludes:

-- 142,535 shares of our common stock issuable upon the exercise of stock options outstanding as of September 30, 2017, at a weighted average exercise price of \$0.63 per share; - 546,212 additional shares of our common stock available for future issuance as of September 30, 2017 under our 2017 stock incentive plan, and the subsequent increase by 118,753 and 1,581,739 shares available for future issuance in October and November 2017, respectively; and - additional shares of our common stock that will become available for future issuance under our 2018 stock incentive plan and our 2018 employee stock purchase plan that we intend to adopt in connection with this offering.
+- 111,320 shares of our common stock issuable upon the exercise of stock options outstanding as of September 30, 2017, at a weighted average exercise price of \$0.81 per share; - 426,594 additional shares of our common stock available for future issuance as of September 30, 2017 under our 2017 stock incentive plan, and the subsequent increase by 92,748 and 1,235,347 shares available for future issuance in October and November 2017, respectively which will no longer be available for future issuance following this offering; and - 2,475,290 additional shares of our common stock that will become available for future issuance under our 2018 stock incentive plan and our 2018 employee stock purchase plan, each effective upon the effectiveness of the registration statement of which this prospectus forms a part, and from which we intend to grant options to purchase an aggregate of 331,310 shares of common stock to certain of our officers at the pricing of this offering.